Build vs Buy Data Platform: An Engineering Leader's Decision Framework in 2026

 When does it make sense to build a data platform?

 Almost never.
-Building a custom data platform is only justifiable in rare scenarios, such as:
+Building a custom data platform is justified only in a narrow set of cases, such as:

 1. Truly unique processing needs that no commercial tool can handle.